linaro-its/sd-webhook-framework/WSGI.md

   2. Otherwise, run a second container which provides the MTA function and edit `docker-compose.yml` so that it starts both containers and puts them into the same network.

-* To rebuild the container, use `sudo docker-compose up --rebuild sd_webhook`
+* To rebuild the container, use `sudo docker-compose build` or `sudo docker-compose up --build`